 We step back in time here to rediscover memories of old fashioned sweets and a wonderful, bustling business that was no doubt the fantasy of many a village child!
 Join us for a reminiscing, sugary trip down memory lane!

 It’s 1963.
 Conservative Harold Macmillan is Prime Minister, and The Beatles are topping the charts with ‘From Me to You’.
 A young Brian Voke is living in Minehead.
-He occasionally stops at 22 Vicarage Road in Minehead (now called ‘The Old Sweet Shop link to cottage page’).
+He occasionally stops at 22 Vicarage Road in Minehead (now called ‘The Old Sweet Shop’).
 It is ably run by Mrs Close, selling old fashioned sweets and groceries.
 If the shop was open for customers, the front door would be ajar, with the door in the vestibule closed.
 A sprung bell alerted Mrs Close to a shopper, and as a result she’d come out of the cottage to serve from behind the slate-topped counter.

 Old fashioned sweets list